 OCBC 365 vs Citi Cashback

 Citi Cashback Card is a great card for maximizing discounts on food.
 While some cards only offer rebates on dining or groceries, Citi Cashback card offers 8% discount on both.
 8% is also on the very top end of rewards rates for these categories.
-While OCBC 365 has a more comprehensive list of benefits, we think Citi Cashback could be a better choice for people whose expenses skewered towards taking care of meals in and out of their homes.
+While OCBC 365 has a more comprehensive list of benefits, we think Citi Cashback could be a better choice for people whose expenses skew towards taking care of meals in and out of their homes.

 OCBC Voyage Card vs Citi Prestige MasterCard Credit Card

 Citi Prestige MasterCard Credit Card is a great luxury travel card.
 First of all, if you are a Citigold member, Citi Prestige card will provide much better benefits for you than OCBC Voyage.
-While it has a slightly higher annual fee than OCBC Voyage (S$535 vs S$488), its 25,000 annual bonus award miles actually make Citi Prestige the card cheaper to use.
+While it has a slightly higher annual fee than OCBC Voyage (S$535 vs S$488), its 25,000 annual bonus reward miles actually make Citi Prestige the card cheaper to use.
 One of the biggest differences between the two cards, in our opinion, is the reward focused on travel and dining.
-Most mile award programs have specific flights blacked out and require you to book in weeks or months in advance, Citi Prestige is not an exception.
+Most mile rewards programs have specific flights blacked out and require you to book in weeks or months in advance, and Citi Prestige is no exception.
 OCBC Voyage Card is unique in that it provides a much easier way of redeeming miles via its “anytime and any flight” redemption program.
 Also, if your expense is concentrated around dining, OCBC Voyage can earn miles faster for you than Citi Prestige.
 However, if you are looking for a more versatile and well-rounded luxury travel card to use on all your expenses, Citi Prestige MasterCard Card could be a better fit for you since it provides 1.3 miles per S$1 spent locally vs OCBC's 1 mile per S$1 offer.